kklmn/ArdquariumPi/README.md

 ---

 The main program runs on a Raspberry Pi in Python and uses Flask.
-The main display elements -- switches and gauges -- fit a vertical phone screen.
+The main display elements -- switches and gauges -- fit a vertical phone screen, marked by the orange rectangle above.
 All other less critical display elements, such as plots, are added on a side to sweep the web page sideways.

 Hardware
 --------